 What you'll need

 - Matcha green tea powder: choose a ceremonial grade matcha when making lattes (keep the culinary grade for when baking or making smoothies).
 I use the ceremonial grade matcha powder from Matcha Organics.
+BUT, if you only have culinary grade matcha, then it's fine, use this instead.

 - Sweetener: I used maple syrup, but any sweetener will work.